estevanjantsk/yolo_penny/README.md

 To start your Phoenix server:

+Since the solution does not require any database and should be straightforward I decided to not create a Docker/docker-compose to run the project.
+A simple mix setup mix phx.server should do the job.

+I used:
+  - `ELIXIR`: Set to `1.16.1`.
+  - `OTP`: Set to `26`.

   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`